 Welcome to the Carnival of Wealth.
 Personal finance blog posts from all 7 continents, none of which blow anywhere near as much chimp as Trent Hamm’s best work.
 Let’s get started:

-Pauline Paquin at Reach Financial Independence made her stunning debut in last week’s CoW, and returns this week to show us her fatalistic side.
+Pauline Paquin at Reach Financial Independence made her stunning debut in last week’s CoW, and returns this week to show us her fatalistic self.
 What if civilization as we know it crumbled?
 Can you barter and make fire?
 The people with the fireproof matches will hold untold power in such a world.

 New submitter this week, Gary at Gajizmo, the first CoW entrant to feature the sequence “jizm” in its URL.
 Gary’s post is not bad, and not concise.
 1600 words on whether you should pay your mortgage off early, the answer being “it depends on whether you could put the balance in an investment that pays more than your mortgage costs, taking into account the interest deduction you’d forgo.”
 (Details here, Chapter VII.)

 Journalistically trained and perennially masochistic Miranda Marquit just can’t leave us alone.
-She returns at Card Guys this week, spreading herself even more thinly than we’d thought possible.
+She returns at Card Guys this week, spreading herself even thinner than we’d previously thought possible.
 She titled her post “Would You Rather: Spend Less Or Earn More?”
 Disregarding the unnecessary colon, isn’t the answer obvious?
-Even Trent Hamm would rather earn more, since there’s only so much you can subtract from expenses while revenue is essentially limitless.
+Even Trent Hamm would rather earn more, especially since there’s only so much you can subtract from expenses while revenue is essentially limitless.
 So we’ve answered her question without reading the post.
 Then we read the post, and wished we’d stopped at the title:

 Consider a combination of cutting out the unimportant spending in your life and adding more income.